Happy New Year!

 - The reveal: How we updated our bathroom for just $100

-If you are planning a bathroom renovation though (yay!), you can grab my bathroom renovation checklist in this blog post all about our big bathroom renovation at our other house.
+If you are planning a bathroom renovation though (yay!), check out our full bathroom renovation at our Milwaukee house.
+You can grab my bathroom renovation checklist in that blog post.
 It’s helpful so you don’t forget anything in the sometimes crazy process!

 You can see all of the other bloggers’ $100 room makeover plans below.
 If you want to join in the fun, too, do it!
 Just share your pics on Instagram with #100roomchallenge – bloggers and non-bloggers alike!